12.010 Computational Methods of Scientific

 interaction with other languages.
 Fortran: Implementation issues: Compilation

-errors, segmentation violations, Not-a-Number (NaN), Input/Output (IOSTAT)
+errors, segmentation violations, Not-a-Number (NaN), Input/Output (IOSTAT) errors,

-errors, Runtime errors.
+Runtime errors.
+Transportable

-similarities to Fortran 77 |
+77 |

 4 |